 In 1994, the Government of Jamaica implemented a Cost Sharing Programme through which parents/guardians were expected to contribute a part of the operational expense of their sons/wards' education.
-In 2008, the Government decided to have this cost absorbed by tax payers, relieving parents of the direct responsibility.
+In 2008, the government decided to have this cost absorbed by tax payers, relieving parents of the direct responsibility.
 In 2014, the Government reinstated the payment of an auxiliary fee to schools by parents.
-Parents are therefore expected to make payment of the auxiliary fee prior September of each start of classes in Parents/Guardians experiencing difficulty paying the fees, should discuss the situation with the Administration of the school before the opening of school.
-Persons in need of financial assistance should apply to the relevant government ministry.
+In 2017 the government made the payment of fees non-compulsory, renaming them Parent Support Contribution.
+The school cannot operate effectively without this funding.
+Parents are therefore expected to make payment of the contribution prior to the start of classes in September of each year.
+However, no child is excluded from school for non-payment of the contribution.